 Support the charity closest to your heart…

-Also new for 2020, you can now self-fund your team’s challenge costs and then fundraise as much as you can (or make a donation) for your chosen charity.
+You can self fund your team’s challenge costs and then fundraise as much as you can (or make a donation) for your chosen charity.

-You still have the option to commit to a minimum sponsorship target per team, whereby your chosen charity would fund your challenge costs, providing you raise a minimum of £1,000 (per team) by six weeks before the challenge.
+You may also commit to a minimum sponsorship target per team, whereby your chosen charity would fund your challenge costs, providing you raise a minimum of £1,000 (per team) by six weeks before the challenge.

 It’s completely up to you and your teammates, but whatever you do, do it together.
 Team work makes the dream work.

-Places are likely to go faster than ever for our awesome 2020 event, so register soon to avoid disappointment – and no worries if you don’t know your teammates details yet.
+No worries if you don’t know your teammates' details yet.
 You can still book now and fill these out at a later date.

 Completed this challenge before?

 To all the wonderful teams who’ve tackled our Snowdonia Challenge before, why not keep up your incredible momentum and support Regain again?